Basic Boat Info

 Located beneath the companionway, Yanmar 4JH5E 54hp 4-cylinder marine diesel engine.
 Freshwater cooled via heat exchanger.
 Single lever controls with electric start.
 Rev counter.
 Shaftdrive to fixed pitch 3-bladed propeller (new October 2018).

 The engine was serviced in July 2018 and appears to be in very good condition.
 Engine hours are currently at just 180hrs from new.
 A new stern gland and cutlass bearing were also installed in November 2017.

 3 x 12v Batteries (two large 140ah domestic) charged via engine alternator.
 Shorepower system with ring mains, 40amp battery charger and immersion coil for water heating.
 Full cabin lighting.
 12v Socket.
 Electrical distribution panel with display for tankage.
 Although no solar panels are currently installed the large stainless steel aft frame would be ideal for this if required and would be relatively inexpensive to achieve.

 Fractional rigged sloop.
 Deck stepped Red Label aluminium mast (with 3 x mast steps) and boom.
 Solid kicker.
 Stainless steel standing rigging.
 Terylene running rigging.
 Slab reefing mainsail with upgraded roller bearing cars mounted on a track system, lazybag and lazyjacks.
 Profurl headsail furling system.
-Profurl soft furling system for Gennaker (lines currently not led aft).
+Profurl soft furling system for Gennaker and Staysail (lines currently not led aft).
 2 x Harken 46ST 2-speed self-tailing sheet winches.
 Harken 40ST electric self-tailing halyard winch.
 Harken 40ST 2-speed self-tailing halyard winch.